Student and Staff Guide to Circulation Privileges

 Books must be returned to the library in the same condition in which they were borrowed.

 Charges will be assessed for books returned damaged.
-Books that are damaged beyond repair will result in replacement costs and processing charges being assessed.
+Books that are damaged beyond repair will result in replacement costs.

 Please avoid the following conditions and common sources of damage to library books: